 When I walk into my bedroom, it feels like an oasis!

-I installed the crown molding myself (I wrote a 52-page step-by-step guide on how to put up your own crown molding like a novice).
-Right now, I’m offering it free to readers to download, but soon, it will be $9.97 so download it now while you can!
+I installed the crown molding myself (I wrote a 52-page step-by-step guide on how to put up your own crown molding like a novice.
+Download a copy of the ebook).

 Sherwin Williams Sea Salt

 What do you think?
-It looks like a very light sea foam color.
+It looks like a very light seafoam color.
 Excuse the horrible pics :).
-Old cell phone pics suck!
+These are old cell phone pics!

-As much as I loved Sherwin Williams Sea Salt, I wanted a change for my bathroom.
+As much as I loved Sherwin Williams Sea Salt, later I wanted a change for my bathroom.

 So I’ve since done a master bathroom makeover and it now looks like this!

-RELATED: See how to make this DIY Window Privacy Screen, which doesn’t require hardware to stay in place, and you can move it up and down!
+RELATED: See how to make this master bathroom makeover, which doesn’t require hardware to stay in place, and you can move it up and down!